After completing this study unit you will be able to:

 The penis is a male external genital organ which functions as part of the reproductive and urinary systems.
 It becomes erect to facilitate sexual intercourse, acts as a conduit for the passage of semen and facilitates the transport of urine from the urinary bladder to the external environment.

-From proximal to distal, the penis consists of the root, body and glans which are composed of 3 erectile bodies: two bilateral corpora cavernosa and one median corpus spongiosum.
+From proximal to distal, the penis consists of a root, body and glans which are composed of 3 erectile bodies: two bilateral corpora cavernosa and one median corpus spongiosum.

 - The body of the penis consists of the free portions of the corpus spongiosum (which contains the urethra), located ventrally, and corpora cavernosa found on the dorsolateral aspect of the penis.

 - The glans penis is formed by the bulbous extension of the corpus spongiosum distally.